Korzer420/LoreMaster/Rando_Readme.md

 ### Interaction
 - If Cursed Reading is active, you'll be prevented from inspecting the graves, until you find the ability.
+- If you randomized Elderbug Rewards, Defined Refs or set the Black egg temple condition to not dreamer, these will count towards the lore amount.

 ### Randomize Dream Dialogue
 Randomizes major dream nail dialogue.
 As major count most npc/objects which trigger the big dream dialogue box.